Independent Contractors can seem like a business owner’s dream come true!

 Surprisingly, the person that you hire as an Independent Contractor is not always the one doing your work.
 It is common for an Independent Contractor to accept your job and hire an overseas contractor to do the actual work for much less money.

-If all you care about is the work product being completed and you are not overly concerned about quality, by all means allow this.
+If all you care about is the work product is completed and you are not overly concerned about quality, by all means, allow this.

 In addition to quality concerns, there are serious privacy concerns if an Independent Contractor farms out their work so for your business’s sake, stop this practice before it starts.

 There are many ways to pay an Independent Contractor, as long as you have the payment terms clearly defined in your Independent Contractor Agreement you will be protected.

 One thing to consider when deciding how to pay your contractor is how often you will pay your Independent Contractor.
 A few ways you can go include a weekly or monthly retainer, an hourly rate, or payment per project.

 All of these payment methods are more than suitable, and your accountant or a qualified business lawyer can tell you which is right for your business.